Onkyo BD-SP809 Blu-ray player review

 These features and more means that the Onkyo BD-SP809 is THX® certified, ensuring it meets the world’s most demanding standards for home theatre playback.
 Your guarantee superior A/V performance with an accurate reproduction of the full cinema experience in your home.

-The audio side is equally as impressive with support for high-definition DTS and Dolby formats.
+The audio side is equally as impressive with support for high-definition audio formats including DTS and Dolby Digital.
 Whether you’re watching a movie or listening to MP3s, the audio sound rich with excellent frequency response.

 As well as enjoying a range of media formats, the rear LAN port allows you to access further content via BD-Live.
 This includes director commentary, internet games, movie trailers and more.